 3. Change out dated hardware.

 Face it.
 The brass look is out, and if you have items in your home made of brass, it can make your home look outdated no matter how hard you try.
 You can easily upgrade your home for cheap by changing out the dated hardware.
 If you have dated doorknobs, light fixtures, or even handles on cabinets, change them out with something more modern.
 It’s a little job, but it can make a big difference.
+While you’re at that, you may perhaps need this guide for oscillating saws so you can change the hardware with least resistance.

 To make this task even cheaper, don’t buy new hardware.
 Instead, invest in spray paint and paint your hardware a new color.
 It will look designer, but you won’t have paid designer prices.